Union-wide

 ITS2.5/NH13.5 EDI

 Extreme weather events such as tropical cyclones, heatwaves and floods threaten populations around the world.
 Climate change is increasing the frequency and intensity of many kinds of extreme weather events, which can combine with community exposure, inequalities and vulnerabilities to cause substantial harm.
 There is a growing literature at the intersection of the natural and social sciences studying the impacts of extreme weather events on populations as well as peoples’ behavioral, attitudinal, and emotional responses.
 For instance, studies have investigated how extreme weather and climatic changes influence food and water security, conflict and security risks, and health outcomes.
-Further research has examined the responses of individuals and households to these threats, including in the areas of migration, climate-related emotions, environmental concerns, and climate policy support.
+Additionally, the field of environmental human mobility has witnessed remarkable progress in data collection, analytical methods, and modeling techniques.
+Further research has examined the responses of individuals and households to these threats, including climate-related emotions, environmental concerns, and climate policy support.
 These studies have been conducted in interdisciplinary settings, where social scientists closely collaborate with natural scientists to study populations that have been, or will be, impacted by extreme weather events.

 We invite contributions including but not limited to studies of: